 To recognize SWD damage on suspect fruit, look for the following: two hairlike filaments attached to each egg sticking out of fruit (the egg is within the fruit); scarring or spotting on the fruit surface; liquid exuding out of a scar (where eggs were laid) when fruit is squeezed; softening, collapsing, and/or bruising of fruit at the damage site; and small, white larvae and pupae inside the fruit (visible to the naked eye if fruit is opened).
 Adult flies can be monitored with apple cider vinegar traps, and fruit can be checked for larval infestation with a salt extraction method or a fruit dunk flotation method.
-For further information on identification and monitoring, visit OSU's spotted wing drosophila website at http://spottedwing.com MANAGEMENT STRATEGIES: In addition to the chemical controls mentioned in this publication, the following cultural management strategies and biological control can help mitigate SWD infestations:
+For further information on identification and monitoring, visit OSU's spotted wing drosophila website at http://spottedwing.com

+MANAGEMENT STRATEGIES: In addition to the chemical controls mentioned in this publication, the following cultural management strategies and biological control can help mitigate SWD infestations:

 - Harvest in a timely manner.
 Pick fruit at regular intervals to prevent egg-laying opportunities.
-Avoid overripe fruit on plants. - Clean up infested fruit.
-To prevent SWD populations from building, remove and dispose of leftover, fallen, and infested fruit. - Reduce the amount of alternate hosts in surrounding areas.
-Potential perimeter and wildland hosts for SWD may include snowberry, dogwood, Himalayan blackberry, wild rose, flowering cherry, crabapple, and others. - Biological control: Anecdotal observations suggest that predaceous bugs (e.g., minute pirate bugs, big-eyed bugs), parasitic wasps, and lacewing larvae may be important biological control agents.
+Avoid overripe fruit on plants. - To prevent SWD populations from building, remove and dispose of leftover, fallen, and infested fruit.

+- Reduce the amount of alternate hosts in surrounding areas.
+Potential perimeter and wildland hosts for SWD may include snowberry, dogwood, Himalayan blackberry, wild rose, flowering cherry, crabapple, and others. - Biological control: Anecdotal observations suggest that predaceous bugs (e.g., minute pirate bugs, bigeyed bugs), parasitic wasps, and lacewing larvae may be important biological control agents.
 Use pesticides judiciously to protect natural enemies. - 5.
 Bordeaux 8-8-100 means 8 lb copper sulfate plus 8 lb hydrated lime in 100 gallons of water.
 In any bordeaux formula, the ingredients always are listed in the same order-copper sulfate, hydrated lime, then gallons of water.

-Bacteria resistant to various copper formulations have been detected in nurseries throughout the Willamette Valley and in blueberry fields in British Columbia.
+Bacteria resistant to various copper formulations have been detected throughout the Willamette Valley and in British Columbia.
 Resistant bacterial populations will reduce the effectiveness of copper-based products.

-6. Although registered, Bravo and Aliette have not been shown to be consistently effective against ripe rot.
-Ziram was effective in 1998 field trials.
+- 6. Although registered, Bravo and Aliette have not been shown to be consistently effective against ripe rot.
+Ziram was effective in 1998 field trials. - 7.
+Do not use Abound or QuadrisTop near apple orchards, as even a minor amount of drift can be phytotoxic to certain apple cultivars.
+Even the minor amount left after triple rinsing can be damaging.